dipolexchange/docs/docs/intro.md

 ## Trade

 ### The people's choice
-DipoleSwap is the leading decentralized exchange on PlatON Smart Chain, with the highest trading volumes in the market (sources: 1 2).
+DipoleSwap is the leading decentralized exchange on PlatON Network, with the highest trading volumes in the market (sources: 1 2).

 ### Low fees

 Why pay more?
-DipoleSwap runs on PlatON Smart Chain, a blockchain with much lower transaction costs than Ethereum or Bitcoin.
+DipoleSwap runs on PlatON Network, a blockchain with much lower transaction costs than Ethereum or Bitcoin.
 Trading fees are lower than other top decentralized exchanges too, so that's a double win for you!

 ### Decentralized